 Unless a crime is "flagrant" (just committed or discovered shortly after being committed), police must obtain a warrant from a court to arrest or detain a suspect.
 In practice, police treat most cases as "flagrant" offenses and make arrests without warrants, invoking the law that grants them broad powers to detain prisoners for long periods before filing formal charges.
 The DIC may hold persons up to 24 hours before releasing or charging them.
 Authorities did not promptly inform many detainees of the charges against them.
-Police officers, including DIC officials, may double the detention period from 24 to 48 hours without charge if they can demonstrate substantial grounds for a future indictment, and if a prosecutor so authorizes.
+Police officers, including DIC officials, may double the detention period from 24 to 48 hours without charge if they can demonstrate substantial grounds for a future indictment and if a prosecutor so authorizes.
 If such extended detention is authorized, the detainee must be brought in front of the prosecutor within 48 hours of detention.
 For particularly serious offenses, investigators may request that a prosecutor double this period to 96 hours.
 Authorities have the power to detain terrorist suspects for an initial 96 hours, and with renewals for a maximum of 12 days.
 The detention period does not formally begin until authorities officially declare an individual is being detained, a practice Amnesty International criticized for the resulting lengthy detentions.

 Bail was rarely available, and officials generally did not allow family access.
-Until 2016 a detainee was entitled to a single 30-minute consultation with counsel while in custody.
-In November 2016 the government enacted changes to the Criminal Code and Criminal Procedure Code giving defense attorneys access to suspects from the moment of arrest and allowing them to be present during interrogation; this change, however, was not regularly implemented.
+In 2016 the government amended the criminal code and criminal procedure code, giving defense attorneys access to suspects from the moment of arrest and allowing them to be present during interrogation; this provision, however, was not regularly implemented.
 In theory an attorney is provided at public expense in felony cases to all criminal defendants who cannot afford one after the initial period of detention.
 In many cases, however, the appointed counsel rarely shows up, especially outside of Dakar.
 Indigent defendants did not always receive attorneys in misdemeanor cases.
 A number of NGOs provided legal assistance or counseling to those charged with crimes.